August 23-25, 2008

 Breakfast: Instant Oatmeal and/or Breakfast Bars, Hot beverage and/or water

-Dinner: Bring money for someplace on the road
+Dinner: On the road

 Physical Preparation